gameFace22/lucif3rr.github.io/_posts/2014-08-11-unvalidated redirects and forwards.md

 Mitigation
 ---------------
-* Simply avoid using redirects and forwards.If used, do not allow the url as user input for the destination.
+* Simply avoid using redirects and forwards.
+If used, do not allow the url as user input for the destination.

 * If user input can’t be avoided, ensure that the supplied value is valid, appropriate and is authorized.

 * Sanitize input by creating a list of trusted URL's (lists of hosts or a regex) and force all redirects through a confirmation page.